lf-edge/ekuiper/fvt_scripts/README.md

     - Create/Delete/Describe/Show rule for CLI
   - Delete stream definition at the last step of test scenario

-  The script need to be told about the location of Kuiper install directory, so script knows where to invoke Kuiper CLI.
+  The script need to be told about the location of eKuiper install directory, so script knows where to invoke eKuiper CLI.

-  - Specify the ``base`` property in the JMeter command line, the ``base`` is where Kuiper installs.
+  - Specify the ``base`` property in the JMeter command line, the ``base`` is where eKuiper installs.
-  - Specify the ``fvt`` property in the JMeter command line, the ``fvt`` is where you develop Kuiper, script will read rule file  ``fvt_scripts/rule1.txt`` from the location.
+  - Specify the ``fvt`` property in the JMeter command line, the ``fvt`` is where you develop eKuiper, script will read rule file  ``fvt_scripts/rule1.txt`` from the location.

   - Modify ``mqtt.server`` to your MQTT broker address in file ``fvt_scripts/rule1.txt``.

   - So below is command for starting JMeter.

     ```shell
-    bin/jmeter.sh -Dbase="/opt/kuiper" -Dfvt="/Users/rockyjin/Downloads/workspace/edge/src/kuiper"
+    bin/jmeter.sh -Dbase="/opt/kuiper" -Dfvt="/Users/rockyjin/Downloads/workspace/edge/src/ekuiper"
     ```

 - [Select all (*) records rule test](select_all_rule.jmx)